vividcolors/batonjs/README.md

 At line 13, we invoke batonjs, which will return `withState` to manage the state we give it.

+In this way, batonjs can be used to program dynamic web pages in a manner similar to CSS.

 There is [a real working example](https://batonjs.com/en/samples.html?no=1) of this example in [the live samples](https://batonjs.com/en/samples.html).
 There are many more working live samples included in this repository.

 ### To Lean More